MO-test-env/orgBase/README.md

 CHANGE
 1234
 another one

+TODO: add another workflow on submod - when pr is closed update submod sha to tot in base br
 ### PreReqs
 - Parent repo has .gitmodules configured
 - GitHub token must be in secrets with read/write permissions in parent